pinglu85/algoExpert/Medium/three-number-sum.md

   The nested loops take O(N^2) time, so it is the dominant term in the total time complexity.

 - Space Complexity: O(N).

+  If we ignore the space required for the output array, the space complexity of the algorithm can be O(1) when the sorting algorithm we are using takes O(1) space, e.g. bubble sort.
+Since the overall time complexity of the algorithm is O(N^2), using an in-place sorting algorithm such as bubble sort (which has worst case time complexity of O(N^2)) won't change the upper bound.